Bhavishya208/Grievance-AI/README.md

 🗣️ **Sentiment Analysis**: Assesses the urgency and severity of complaints based on user sentiment.

-💬 **Interactive Chatbot*": Guides users through the complaint submission process and provides real-time assistance.
+💬 **Interactive Chatbot**: Guides users through the complaint submission process and provides real-time assistance.

 📊 **Admin Dashboard**: Offers municipal officers a comprehensive view of complaints, enabling efficient resolution tracking.